Do Nice Guys Finish Last?

 Men Behaving Badly

 In our blog article from November 2017, we discuss the idea of a quality we called P.Q.
 It's like I.Q., and E.Q. but the political equivalent that's useful for successfully negotiating the shark-infested waters of the corporate world.
 That's an interesting idea, but the real question we're asking is whether you can scale the greasy corporate ladder without permanently corroding your soul.
 To successfully climb those corporate poles, you must hire people, fire people, intimidate, encourage, motivate, fulfill, praise, and punish.
 You've got to stroke egos, over-achieve goals (by crushing it) and everyone has to try harder.
 You must work at weekends and evenings being totally committed.
 Careers seem to turn on whether your boss likes you today or not.
 Sound familiar?
-Sooner or later, people will draw that line never to be crossed, saying, "I can't do that, or I won't do that."
+Sooner or later, people will draw that line never to be crossed, saying, "I can't do that, or I won't do that," as Meatloaf famously said!
 Then we do whatever that is.
 We are now a different person from the one we used to be.
+We crossed that line.
 Don't underestimate the power of this.
 While I accept that some of these situations might be more profound than others, once you have crossed that line, you and your life cannot be the same as it was before.
 You are no longer the person you were.

 Human beings can justify just about anything, whether through dissonance, or rationalization.
 We are quite capable of justifying someone's firing, or the closing of a plant with the loss of 200 jobs, or some shouting and screaming in the conference room.
 No problem.
-The real question becomes "how much suffering are we prepared to inflict (or at least tolerate)" and how much will we compromise our own beliefs, our decency, and our integrity?
+The real question becomes "how much suffering are we prepared to inflict (or tolerate), and how much will we compromise our own beliefs, our decency, and our integrity?
 Once we've crossed a line, can we ever go back or have we permanently polluted our personality?
 In our article called the Politics of Dancing, we use Club Politique as a fictional night club symbolizing the discotheque of corporate politics.
 Here you need to dance to the rhythm of the prevailing political beat.
 Club Politique is where we do our corporate politicking, dancing being the political behavior we indulge in.
 We adopt different rhythms and adapt to varying beats in order to survive and prosper.
 Sometimes we lead, and sometimes we follow.
 We reference the metaphor of leaving one's hat and coat at the coat check on the way into Club Politique.
 Your hat and coat might be metaphors for your soul, your humanity, your empathy.
 The question we ask is whether you can check those in (leave them at the door temporarily) thereby liberating you from the shackles of decency, allowing you to dance along, compromising as you go and impacting the lives of others as you try to master the politics of the dance and scale the greasy pole of the corporate hierarchy.
-You may not be able to reclaim that hat and coat (soul & compassion) on your way out, OR you might.
+You may not be able to reclaim that hat and coat (your soul & compassion) on your way out, OR you might.
 That's the chance you take.
 Maybe everyone deserves at least one shot at redemption….maybe.

 Barking Up the Right Tree